Top things to know

 Many are in a tutorial format, which isn’t going to take up a huge amount of your life with assignments and longer lessons.
 Videos are typically broken into bite-size chunks less than ten minutes long, stopping you from being overwhelmed.

-For an example of this, in CareerFoundry’s free web development short course Abhishek Nagekar, security engineer at Mozilla, gets you started:
+For an example of this, in CareerFoundry’s free web development short course we got Abhishek Nagekar, security engineer at Mozilla, to get you started:

-As well as time, you’re not getting roped into something bigger than the free web development course itself if you don’t want to.
-Apart from creating an account or leaving your email address, this can be a no-strings coding fling—it can even be just a weekend thing!
+As well as time, you’re not getting sucked into something bigger than the course itself–if you don’t want to.
+Apart from creating an account or leaving your email address, this can be a no-strings coding fling.

 The other reason why free web development courses are a great idea is due to the other limited resource we have—money.
 The majority of providers are offering these as a taster of their larger or more specialized paid programs, so they’re aiming to both educate you and woo you, at the same time.